joshayoung/testing-principles-with-xamarin/unit-testing.md

 ```

 #### Scenario: Custom Get Properties
-* GIVEN: I have a property that has custom logic in my getter
+* GIVEN: I have a property that has custom logic in my getter.
 * WHEN: I write my test this property.
-* THEN: I should write a test for this custom logic.
+* THEN: I should write test(s) for this custom logic.

 ```csharp
   public string FullName